nmarsceau/scdtsea.org/pages/about.md

   ## Mission Statement

   The SCDTSEA supports and advances traffic safety and education among commercial and public driving schools.
-It’s members work together to promote solutions and laws related to driver safety and education.
+It's members work together to promote solutions and laws related to driver safety and education.

   ## Purpose